|

 "Are we really going to risk taking him out to sea?"

-asked Eomer, quietly, indicating the distraught elf with a discreet
+asked Eomer, quietly, indicating the distraught Legolas with a

 jerk of the head.